ory/docs/README.md

 version of `/versioned_docs`

 To test the documentation locally:
+0. Install NodeJS

+1. Clone this repository.

-Change into the `/docs` folder in your local git environment.
+3. Enter the `/docs` folder in your local git environment.

-Install dependencies `npm install` Test build the documentation:
+3. Install dependencies by running:
-`npm start # test if everything works`

-To build the docs:
+`npm install`.

+4. Run the Docs webserver and test the documentation by running:
+`npm start`

+5. Build the docs and verify by running:
 `npm run build `

 ## Formatting documentation